ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 Below, this part of the code looks at the
 `let paper = CommercialPaper.fromBuffer(getPaperResponse);` message and
 then defines what the current status of the paper is.
-There for 4 options, `UNKNOWN, ISSUED, TRADING, and REDEEMED`
+There are 4 options, `UNKNOWN, ISSUED, TRADING, and REDEEMED`

     let paper = CommercialPaper.fromBuffer(getPaperResponse);